psolymos/academic-website-template/README.md

 Edit the `_config.yml` file.

+Navigation: edit the `_data/navigation.yml` file to change to top navigation.

 Change the `assets/images/avatar.jpg` picture, make sure it is a square image otherwise the image will look like an ellipse, not a circle.

 Go to your project Settings / Pages, set source to the branch you are hosting the site on (`main`, `gh-pages`), from root (`/`).
 Click Save, set 'Enforce HTTPS` if you like.